History Files

 Gonderic / Gunderic

-After an initial attempt to settle in southern Gaul, all three tribes move to Spain by 409, disrupting the Gallic empire of Constantine III.
-According to Roman reports, the Vandals lead the devastation of areas of Gaul and Spain, earning themselves a reputation which has survived to this day.
+After an initial attempt to settle in southern Gaul between 407-409, during which the Vandali, Alani and Suevi ravaged the countryside, all three tribes moved to Iberia by 409, disrupting the Gallic empire of Constantine III.
+According to Roman reports, the Vandali lead the devastation of large areas of both Gaul and Iberia, earning themselves a reputation which has survived to this day.
+Once in Iberia, and after they were pushed into the south, the core region they occupied came to be known as Vandalusia, which survived them as the Islamic al-Andalus and the Spanish Andalusia (although such a simplistic explanation is disputed).

 ? - 415